drxyzw/crypto-dashboard/doc/method.md

 ## BTC/USD Moment Analysis
 The goal is to predict probability of spot price at future time.

-To do this, we try to predic moments under physical measure from moments under risk-neutral measure using probability in the last section, similarly to [Forecasting swap rate volatility with information from swaptions, A Liu and J Xie, 2023](https://www.bis.org/publ/work1068.pdf).
+To do this, we try to predict moments of spot price under physical measure from moments under risk-neutral measure using probability in the last section, similarly to [Forecasting swap rate volatility with information from swaptions, A Liu and J Xie, 2023](https://www.bis.org/publ/work1068.pdf).

 Lasso regression is used to link physical moments with risk-neutral moments.
 However, due to a lack of data points.
 There is no meaningful result at this moment.